 Bone - is a specialized connective tissue, which, like all the connective tissue contains cells and the extracellular matrix.
 Extracellular matrix consists of organic and inorganic material.

 The organic part consists of proteins, of which 95% is type I collagen, is part of the fibrils.
 Non-collagenous proteins - is osteocalcin, osteonectin and osteorontin.
 Inorganic material is formed by calcium, phosphate, magnesium, hydroxyapatite.
 Cellular component represented by osteoblasts, osteocytes, osteoclasts.

 This process is called "remodeling", or "bone turnover".
-Violations of the cycle of remodeling or regulation of the activity of bone cells leads to metabolic bone disease, including osteoporosis, hyperparathyroidism, neoplastic processes in bone, osteomalacia, Paget's disease.
+Impaired cycle of remodeling or regulation of the activity of bone cells leads to metabolic bone disease, including osteoporosis, hyperparathyroidism, neoplastic processes in bone, osteomalacia, Paget's disease.